amanzi/amanzi/doc/input_spec/AmanziNativeSpecV5.rst

 * `"discretization primary`" [string] specifies an advanced discretization method that has useful properties under some a priori conditions on the mesh and/or permeability tensor.
-  The available options are `"mfd scaled`", `"optimized mfd scaled`", `"finite volume`" and `"support operator`".
-  The last option reproduces discretization method implemented in RC1.
+  The available options are `"mfd: optimized for sparsity`", `"mfd: optimized for monotonicity`", `"mfd: default`", `"mfd: support operator`", `"mfd: two point flux approximation`", and `"fv: default`".
-  The second option is recommended for general meshes.
+  The first option is recommended for general meshes.
-  The third option is recommended for orthogonal meshes and diagonal absolute permeability tensor.
+  The second option is recommended for orthogonal meshes and diagonal absolute permeability tensor.

-* `"discretization secondary`" [string] specifies the most robust discretization method that is used when the primary selection fails to satisfy the a priori conditions.
+* `"discretization secondary`" [string] specifies the most robust discretization method that is used when the primary selection fails to satisfy all a priori conditions.

 * `"schema`" [Array(string)] defines the operator stencil.
 It is a collection of geometric objects.